More than 240 Oregon businesses registered as

 benefit companies, more than doubling expectations.
 Under Oregon law, B companies enjoy legal protection to create value for society, not just for shareholders, while meeting higher standards of accountability and transparency.
 Creating benefit company legislation was one of Kate's top business priorities in the 2013 legislative session.

 The passage of House Bill 3459 creates the Office of Small Business Assistance to serve as an everyday source of information and advice for entrepreneurs and small businesses.
 The goal of the new law is to create an advocate for businesses entangled in regulation, increase the number of small businesses in Oregon and revise rules to avoid problems in the first place.

 A series of audits makes recommendations to improve Oregon’s public education system.
-The recommended changes to higher education, GED programs and teacher training will help Oregon achieve its ambitious 40-40-20 goal – 40% of all students earning a bachelor’s degree or higher, 40% earning a 2-year associate’s or technical degree and 20% earning a high school diploma or equivalent.
+The recommended changes to higher education, GED programs and teacher training will help Oregon achieve its ambitious 40-40-20 goal – 40 percent of all students earning a bachelor’s degree or higher, 40 percent earning a two-year associate’s or technical degree and 20 percent earning a high school diploma or equivalent.

 A public-private partnership with the Baker City-based Chaves Consulting Inc. launches the first statewide electronic records management solution in the country.
 The Oregon Records Management System delivers services to state and local governments at great savings and helps stimulate Eastern Oregon’s economy by allowing Chaves to expand.